 The paper is structured as follows.
 In Section II, we discuss some aspects of the inherent difficulty in measuring traffic and introduce the traffic variation model.
 In Section III, we describe some application scenarios and their requirements.
 In Section IV, we argue why two of these requirements are not met by existing routing methodologies, thus making the case for two-phase routing.
-In Section V, we briefly discuss the two-phase routing scheme so as to provide context for this paper.
+In Section V, we briefly discuss the twophase routing scheme so as to provide context for this paper.
 We return to the application scenarios in Section VI and explain how two-phase routing meets the requirements outlined in Section III.
 Section VII introduces the throughput maximization problem for two-phase routing and provides linear programming formulations.
 In Section VIII, we develop a fast combinatorial algorithm for the problem.
 Performance evaluation of two-phase routing is presented in Section IX.
-Finally, we conclude in Section X. We briefly describe some notation before moving on to the next section.
+Finally, we conclude in Section X. Proofs of theorems establishing the performance guarantees and running times of the fast combinatorial algorithm are presented in Appendix A. We briefly describe some notation before moving on to the next section.